xRyul/can-I-walk-my-dog-today/README.md

 ## To Do

+- [ ] Fix walking advice!
+It is dangerously high.
 - [ ] Look into Input Validation: cities, postcodes, locations
 - [ ] Unit options: Celsius, Farenheit
 - [ ] Implement breed-specific recommendations